grz0zrg/fsynth/documentation/mk/docs/ui.md

 ### Collaborative Code editor

-The code editor is one of the most important tool of Fragment since it allow the user to generate the visuals which are fed to the audio synthesis engine.
+The code editor is one of the most important tool of Fragment, it allow the user to generate the visuals which are then fed to the audio synthesis engine.

 [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf) code is what you type in the code editor to generate the visuals and sound synthesis data.

 ![Fragment GLSL code editor](tutorials/gifs/glsl_inline_report.gif)

-The fragment program is compiled as you type, if the compilation fail, the code editor will notice you with a floating message and with a red message at the line that cause the compilation to fail, all of that without interrupting sounds/visuals output, this enable **powerful live coding**.
+The fragment program is compiled as you type, if the compilation fail, the code editor will notice you with a floating message and a red message at the line that cause the compilation to fail, all of that without interrupting sounds/visuals output, this enable **powerful live coding**.

 The changes that you make in the code editor are automatically saved per sessions, **changes are also synchronized in real-time between all the users** of the session you are currently in, **this is the collaborative nature of Fragment**.

-The code editor is powered by the [CodeMirror](https://codemirror.net/) library, it feature many neat things such as:
+The code editor is powered by the [CodeMirror](https://codemirror.net/) library, it feature many things such as:

 - compilation as you type which does not interrupt sounds/visuals
 - GLSL syntax highlighting